Bapppis/recall-dungeon/README.md

 ---
 ## Roadmap
-Turn based combat: Fight or flee from the monsters and other habitants of the dungeon.
+- Turn based combat: Fight or flee from the monsters and other habitants of the dungeon.
-Interesting stat and resistance based combat: Match your gear to defeat the monsters efficiently.
+- Interesting stat and resistance based combat: Match your gear to defeat the monsters efficiently.
-Interactive grid based world: Explore the dungeon and its many secrets.
+- Interactive grid based world: Explore the dungeon and its many secrets.
-Inventory management: Choose and find gear that will help you during your visit.
+- Inventory management: Choose and find gear that will help you during your visit.
-Many characters: Choose from mawny different starting champions that have different stats and resistances.
+- Many characters: Choose from many different starting champions that have different stat

 ---

 ## Wishlist
-Add a graphical user interface (GUI) using JavaFX.
+- Add a graphical user interface (GUI) using JavaFX.
-Interesting story/lore.
+- Interesting story/lore.
-For the game to proudly call itself a roguelike dungeon crawler.
+- For the game to proudly call itself a roguelike dungeon crawler.

 ---